pluralsh/scaffolds/catalogs/devops/opentelemetry/README.md

   Capture system and application-level telemetry with minimal performance impact using efficient eBPF-based probes.

 - **Dynamic Observability**:
-  Automatically collects telemetry data (traces, metrics, and logs) for both network and application-level activities.
+  Automatically collects telemetry data for both network and application-level activities.

 - **Seamless Backend Integration**:
   Ships telemetry data to OpenTelemetry-compatible backends for processing and visualization.